Batuhantoy/NCD-VORN/README.md

 ### Project Description

-  İn this project you can earn NEAR tokens by taking a surveys or You can make a Survey but it coust you 2 NEAR tokens
+  İn this project you can earn NEAR tokens by taking Surveys or you can make Surveys but it coust you 2 NEAR tokens

   Lets create a Survey